smoldata/smol.archive/README.md

 This is a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) web application, written for PHP 5.6, MySQL 5.6 and Apache 2.4.
 It inherits its back-end approach from [Flamework](https://github.com/exflickr/flamework) (see: [philosophy](https://github.com/exflickr/flamework/blob/master/docs/philosophy.md) and [style guide](https://github.com/exflickr/flamework/blob/master/docs/style_guide.md)) and uses [Bootstrap](http://getbootstrap.com/) for the front-end implementation.

+## This <del>is</del> *will be* a federated service

+The software is being designed with a federated hosting model in mind.
+Something like: you plug a Raspberry Pi into your home internet router, it connects to the Smol Data VPN, and joins a kind of mini-cloud to host your data on your own hardware.
+The idea being that at any time you could unplug the thumb drive from the Raspberry Pi and back it up somewhere of your choosing.

+But, the software is just not there yet.
+It's aspriational, it won't be required of all users, but it's an important design constraint going forward.

 ## How to install

 This assumes either [Ubuntu 14.04](https://wiki.ubuntu.com/TrustyTahr/ReleaseNotes) (dev) or [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) (prod):